 Submissions to cloud-init must include testing.
 See Testing for details on these requirements.

 Type Annotations

-The cloud-init codebase uses Python's annotation support for storing type annotations in the style specified by PEP-484.
-Their use in the codebase is encouraged but with one important caveat: types from the typing module cannot be used.
+The cloud-init codebase uses Python's annotation support for storing type annotations in the style specified by PEP-484 and PEP-526.
+Their use in the codebase is encouraged.